deavmi/homepage/content/blog/looking_towards_2025.md

 As things kept on this line of progression I had to re-write the dependency generator about three times until I realised it was doing what I wanted it to do.
 This was a great success for me.
-I remember looking at the de-cycled graph output (so visitation-marking sort of graph traversal) for the first time when it started working and I was immensely happy.
-I knew how important it was to get this particular algorithmn/mechanism implementred correctly because I knew it would solve all future problems generally - it was integral to the compiler.
+I remember looking at the de-cycled graph output (a visitation-marking sort of graph traversal) for the first time when it started working and I was immensely happy.
+I knew how important it was to get this particular algorithmn/mechanism implemented correctly because I knew it would solve all future problems generally - it was integral to the compiler.
 Even though I had nowhere near the features in my language implemented as I do now - I could still tell that: